 People fall in love with cars, not dealerships, on the whole.
 But usually the only touchpoint they have with the brand they’ve fallen for is with the local garage or dealer where they bought it.

-The survey found that nearly two thirds (61 per cent) of customers had to wait to be greeted when they arrived at a dealership.
-Yet consumers say this very basic point of politesse can improve satisfaction by 48 points.
+The survey found that nearly two thirds (61%) of customers had to wait to be greeted when they arrived at a dealership.
+Yet this very basic point of politesse can improve satisfaction by 48 points.
 That might not seem like much in a survey where car makers could score 1000 points.
-But it represents the difference between Toyota in first place and Fiat in 21 st .
+But it represented the difference between Toyota in first place and Fiat in 21st.

-So how does a car maker ensure its dealerships adopt local marketing best practice and are more typical of the brand they represent?
+So in 2024 how does a car maker ensure its dealerships are more typical of the brand they represent and adopt local marketing best practices?
 Doing what they say they’re going to do would be a start.
 Darren Young, business development director for the Customer Service Network, explained: “If one thing doesn’t happen, the next thing that doesn’t becomes a bigger problem.
 Even if these are all small things, the customer will start to make a mental list of what’s gone wrong.

 “I’ve been trying to book my car in for a service.
 They’ve promised to ring me back three times and I’m still waiting.
 That’s a classic failing.
 If you say you will do something and then don’t do it, you are setting the relationship back a level or two.
 The most successful organisations follow up on all the promises they make.”